TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/groupBySortDescriptorsOptions.md

 </div>
 </pre>
 #####
-In Javascript in the angular controller you should have a variable with the name equals the **options** setting value.
+In JavaScript in the angular controller you should have a variable with the name equals the **options** setting value.
 You can change the grid options dynamically after the grid loading.
 In the example below the grid setting **groupBySortDescriptors** can be changed using the function 'setGrouping'.